-When a series or day's score tie is to be broken it is to be decided in favor of the boat with the greatest number of first places, and when the tie remains, the greatest number of second places and so on until the tie is broken.
+When a series, including determination of Club Championship series placings, or day's score tie is to be broken it is to be decided in favor of the boat with the greatest number of first places, and when the tie remains, the greatest number of second places and so on until the tie is broken.
 If a tie still remains, it shall be decided in favor of the boat with the best score in the last race.